instructlab/docs.instructlab.ai/docs/user-interface/ui_overview.md

 !!! note
     To log into the UI and submit Knowledge and Skills contributions, you must be a member of the [instructlab-public](https://github.com/instructlab-public) github repository.

-    If you aren't a member of the repository, but still wish to experiment with the UI, we recommend you to download it locally.

 !!! note
-    To become a member of the [instructlab-public](https://github.com/instructlab-public) github repository, join our slack channel and ask!
-For more information please visit the [slack guide](/community/InstructLab_SLACK_GUIDE/).
+    If you aren't a member of the repository, but still wish to experiment with the UI, we recommend you to reach out to the UI Maintainers in our `#ui` [slack channel](https://join.slack.com/t/instruct-lab/shared_invite/zt-2kieyqiz9-zhXSxGnXk6uL_f3hVbD53g) for an invitation.

+    If you wish to not join but still wish to experiment, download it locally.

 ## Prerequisites

 Before you can run the User Interface locally, you first must:

 * Have a [github](https://github.com/) account

-* Have InstructLab installed

 * Have Node.js installed